 Here’s the problem with the ancient solfeggio scale – If you actually go online and hear a tone generator play the pitches and compare that scale to the scale Guido used, it’s not the same scale.
 The frequencies, 396, 417, 528, 693, 741, and 852 make up a different scale where the distance between the notes are extremely different from the scale in the Hymn to St. John the Baptist.
-It doesn’t matter whether an instrument is tuned to A=440, A=432, or A=444, the distance between pitches will be determined by temperament, not tuning.
-Temperament and tuning are two different things; tuning adjusts the pitch (Hertz) of a single note while temperament adjusts the overall pattern in the distance between all notes of a scale.
-Part of the problem behind the ancient solfeggio tones is that people are using the terms “tuning” and “temperament” incorrectly.
+It doesn’t matter whether an instrument is tuned to A=440, A=432, or A=444, the distance between pitches will be determined by temperament, not concert pitch.
+Temperament and concert pitch are two different things; tuning adjusts the pitch (Hertz) of a single note while temperament adjusts the overall pattern in the distance between all notes of a scale.
+Part of the problem behind the ancient solfeggio tones is that people are using the terms “tuning” and “temperament” interchangeably.

 We use equal temperament today, which means that the distance between notes is mathematically equal.
 At the time of Guido, they used Pythagorean tuning, where the distance between each note was not quite equal.
 The Pythagorean scale is only slightly different than the equal tempered scale.
 To the untrained ear, it would be difficult to hear the difference.
 Click on this VIDEO to listen to a comparison between equal tempered, Pythagorean, and the ancient solfeggio scales.
 If you were to actually sing the Hymn to Saint John the Baptist using the exact frequencies for the ancient solfeggio scale, it would sound extremely different and probably pretty ugly.
 There is no temperament ever used that matches the ancient solfeggio frequencies.
 There has been no scale known in any part of the world that matches them either.